Ministerio de Asuntos Económicos y Transformación Digital

 Annual data on broadband coverage in Spain disaggregated by different territorial levels (Autonomous Regions and Provinces).

-Given the high penetration in ultra-fast broadband networks, in 2021 it has become necessary to implement a new methodology for calculating coverage and identifying eligible areas.
-For this, the objective geographic unit for characterizing the coverage has become the cadastral parcel, separating it from the singular population entity.
+- Given the high penetration in ultra-fast broadband networks, in 2021 it became necessary to implement a new methodology for calculating coverage and identifying eligible areas.
+For this, the objective geographic unit for characterizing the coverage became the cadastral parcel, separating it from the singular population entity.

 If you would like to view the broadband coverage data on a map at municipal level, you can find them by clicking on the maps that follow.